 - Gas Cubby MPG & Car Maintenance: You can use Gas Cubby to track your gas mileage and other vehicle maintenance.
 Buy this app for only $3.99.

 - iPitching Guide: Golf-lovers will also enjoy the iPitching Guide app. iPitching Guide determines how far you are from the hole and helps you land it in front of the hole each time.
+The only downside is that it may not work so well with golf-simulators.
 You can get iPitching Guide for $5.99.

 - iFitness: If dad is trying to become more physically fit or has a passion for fitness, suggest (or buy) this app.
 It provides instructions for different exercises to try out for the low price of $1.99.